Black Tar Heroin

-Black tar heroin is an impure form of heroin that is produced primarily in Mexico.
+Black tar heroin is an impure form of heroin produced primarily in Mexico.
 Like other forms of heroin, it is a Schedule I controlled substance that carries a high risk of abuse and addiction.
 Because it requires less processing than other forms of heroin, black tar heroin may be less expensive than purer forms of the drug.
-The following will provide an overview of how black tar heroin is made, what its risks are and where to receive heroin addiction treatment.
+The following will provide an overview of how black tar heroin is made, its risks and where to receive heroin addiction treatment.

 What Is Black Tar Heroin?